basho-labs/little_riak_book/en/06-notes.md

 5. Worker #1 writes its ID to the lock
 6. Worker #1 reads the lock and sees a conflict
 7. Worker #2 reads the lock and sees a conflict
-8. Both workers move on to another data set
+8. Both workers move on to another dataset

 ### Lock, a fourth draft